Shahrayar123/Python-Projects/README.md

 ### Instructions
-1. Fork this repository
+1. Fork this repository!

-2. Clone your forked repository
+2. Clone your forked repository!

-3. Add your scripts along with description
+3. Add your scripts along with description!

-4. Commit and push
+4. Commit and push!

-5. Create a pull request
+5. Create a pull request!

-6. Star this repository
+6. Star this repository!
 7. Wait for pull request to merge